-When you experience tremendous growth, you can quickly run out of resources to keep up with increasing demands.
-Your next step would be to search for business funding—and that’s where revenue-based financing comes in handy.
+When experiencing tremendous growth, a business can quickly run out of resources to keep up with increasing demands.
+The logical next step is to seek funding — and that’s where revenue-based financing can come in handy.

 What Is Revenue-Based Financing?